andreyto/pgp-par/README.md

     accessible from the compute nodes.
 The data in it will be staged to the `OUTPUT_DIR` (you should substitute the actual path for the `OUTPUT_DIR` placeholder).
 The `OUTPUT_DIR` should be located on a shared cluster file system with access from the compute nodes.
-The script mostly spends time unpacking the spectra files and counting the number of spectra in them.
+This job mostly spends time unpacking the spectra files and counting the number of spectra in them.

-    You can edit this script e.g. to modify the job submission command.
+    You can edit the `pgp_prepare.submit`, e.g. to modify the job submission command.

-    If running such jobs on the login node is tolerated by your cluster user policy, you can execute the corresponding \*.qsub script locally instead of submitting it for the batch execution.
+    If running such jobs on the login node is tolerated by your cluster user policy (unlikely), you can execute the corresponding \*.qsub script locally instead of submitting it for the batch execution.
 In that case you do not have to edit any batch system related options inside the `*.qsub` file, but you will have to copy